JurijsNazarovs/ParDim/README.md

 The difference between a selectJobsListInfo and an InpDataInfo is that first file is a combination of a second file, but for all directories in a resulting directory of a previous stage.
-While the InpDataInfo contains information from a previous stage just about single analyzed directory.
+While the InpDataInfo contains information from a previous stage just about single analysed directory.
 The InpDataInfo structure is:

 --------------------------------------------------------------------------------

 /path/to/directory/or/subdirectory:
-fileName1  &nbsp;&nbsp;&nbsp;&nbsp; size in bytes
+fileName1  &nbsp;&nbsp;&nbsp;&nbsp; size in bytes &nbsp;&nbsp;&nbsp;&nbsp;
+s &nbsp;&nbsp;&nbsp;&nbsp; linkName1
 ....
-fileNameN  &nbsp;&nbsp;&nbsp;&nbsp; size in bytes
+fileNameN  &nbsp;&nbsp;&nbsp;&nbsp; size in bytes &nbsp;&nbsp;&nbsp;&nbsp;
+s &nbsp;&nbsp;&nbsp;&nbsp; linkName1

 --------------------------------------------------------------------------------

 *Note:* the space above is '\t' - tabular.
+*Note:* Since it is possible that data might be a soft link, fileName - name of a real file where the link point to (target file).
+Size is size of the real file. s - symbol which means if current file is a link or not. linkName - name of a soft link, that is, a real file in sub-directory.
+If file is link, then fileName is relative path, which looks like ../anotherSubDir/anotherFileName.
+While, a linkName is just a name without relative path.
+*Note* If file is not a link, then you will see just 2 columns instead of 4.

 ## Useful functions